double-m/docs/wifi_access_point.md

 ```

-For the final test, connect a Wifi device with an SSH client and:
+For the final test, connect to the laptop using a Wifi device having an SSH client installed on it:
 ```
 ssh user@10.10.0.1

 ```

 If needed at boot: